SMSC & British Values at Highfield

-Our mission statement of CARE reflects these aims and aspires to instil qualities such as thoughtfulness, honesty, independence and respect in all our pupils to prepare them for their future lives as responsible citizens.
+Our mission statement of C.A.R.E and mantra 'Ready, Respectful, Safe' reflects these aims and aspires to instil qualities such as thoughtfulness, honesty, independence and respect in all our pupils to prepare them for their future lives as responsible citizens.

 All curriculum areas, but particularly PSHE and RE, contribute towards SMSC.

 At Highfield, we ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
 All curriculum areas and in particular RE and PSHE lessons provide opportunities to deepen and develop understanding.